junedkh/Auto-Filter-Bot/README.md

 - MAINCHANNEL_ID - Obtain ID of Channel by forwarding a message from your channel to [ChannelIDHEXbot](https://telegram.dog/channelidhexbot)

-- TG_USER_SESSION - A pyrogram will gernrate automatically user session string.
+- TG_USER_SESSION  - A pyrogram user session string.
+Generate by [clicking here](https://repl.it/@SpEcHiDe/GenerateStringSession)

 ## Credits